adityakrshnn/framo/README.md

 ## About The Project

-This project is made to progressively enable client-side implementations of advanced media processing using FFmpeg WASM.
+Framo aims to provide advanced media features on the browser itself without having to configure or setup multiple dependencies.
+It does all the hard work for you by using the best configurations for FFmpeg and only exposing the necessary options.
 See the [_full list of features_](https://github.com/adityakrshnn/framo#features).
 <br/>

 Framo is made using: